josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 This section guides you through extending the crisis center with some new administrative features.
 Start by adding a new feature module named `AdminModule`.

-Generate an `admin` folder with a feature module file and a routing configuration file.
+Generate an `admin` directory with a feature module file and a routing configuration file.

 <code-example format="shell" language="shell">